 When is Foot and Ankle Surgery Necessary?

 Foot and ankle surgery may become necessary when non-surgical alternatives are ineffective.
-The most common reasons for foot and ankle surgery are to cure various types of arthritis or birth deformities.
+The most common reasons for foot and ankle surgery originate from various types of arthritis or deformities patients may be born with.

 Orthopedic Foot and Ankle Surgery at IBJI

 The Illinois Bone and Joint orthopedic team knows the importance of the foot and ankle and will make sure to find the cause of your discomfort.
-Our surgeons will recommend and practice the most up-to-date surgical tactics to rehabilitate you back to full confidence.
+Our surgeons practice the most up-to-date surgical tactics, helping to rehabilitate your foot or ankle issues.